 Note: If the cart contains two or more subscriptions, for example, a weekly and a monthly subscription, we will use the minimum subscription period.
 A week on this case.

-Note: If the “Maximum delivery range” setting value is lower than the subscription periodicity.
+Note: If the “Maximum delivery range” setting value is lower than the subscription billing interval.
 The extension will use the setting value.
-E.g. A yearly interval against a maximum of 30 days for delivery.
+E.g., A yearly interval against a maximum of 30 days for delivery.

-You can disable this behavior by turning off the “Limit subscription orders to the billing interval” setting.
-This is especially useful for allowing your customers to postpone their orders when they are on vacation.
+You can disable this behavior by turning off the setting “Limit to billing interval“.
+This is especially useful for allowing your customers to postpone their orders while on vacation.
 In any case, this setting never modifies the renewal date of the subscription.
 Just the range of available days to deliver a recurrent order.

-Note: We don’t take into consideration subscriptions with one-time shipping for this restriction.
+Note: We don’t consider subscriptions with one-time shipping for this restriction.

-The delivery details also apply to the orders created from a subscription.
-Every time a subscription is renewed, the extension automatically calculates the delivery for the next order taking into consideration the customer preferences.
+Every time a subscription is renewed, the extension automatically calculates the delivery details for the next order taking into consideration the subscription’s details, our plugin settings, and the customer preferences.

-For manual renewals, the customer needs to login into your store and manually pay the order created during renewal.
+For manual renewals, the customer must log into your store and manually pay the order created during renewal.

 This pending-payment order contains the delivery details assigned previously by the extension and will be used as the default values of the delivery fields in the checkout form.
 The customer is free to update them according to the available options.
-The process works in the same way described in the “Checkout” section.
+The process works as described in the “Checkout” section.

-This feature was introduced in WooCommerce Subscriptions 2.3 and allows customers to pay a renewal before the order is created (without waiting for the next payment date).
-Order delivery is also compatible with this feature and it works like any other renewal.
-The delivery details calculated previously for the renewal are used as the default values and the customer can edit them in the checkout form.
+This feature allows customers to pay a renewal before the order is created (without waiting for the next payment date).
+Order delivery is also compatible with this feature, and it works like any other renewal.
+The delivery details calculated previously for the renewal are used as the default values, and the customer can edit them in the checkout form.

-Pay attention that an early renewal makes reference to a future order.
+Pay attention that an early renewal refers to a future order.
 So, the first available date for delivery in the calendar starts on the next payment date of the subscription and not on the current date.
-The “Maximum delivery days” setting also starts counting on this date.
+The “Maximum delivery range” setting also starts counting on this date.

-E.g: Let’s suppose we are renewing a weekly subscription whose next payment date is April 1, 2019.
-Obviously, today is the previous day of that date (March 28, 2019).
-I go to the checkout form and the available delivery dates of the calendar go from April 1, 2019, to April 7, 2019.
-Remember it’s a weekly subscription and the next payment date is April 1, 2019.
-There are no available dates between March 28, 2019, and March 31, 2019, because these dates are out of the renewal interval.
+E.g., Suppose we renew a weekly subscription whose next payment date is April 1, 2022, and the current date is March 28, 2022.
+During checkout, the available delivery dates on the calendar go from April 1, 2022, to April 7, 2022.
+There are no available dates between March 28, 2022, and March 31, 2022, because these dates are previous to the billing interval we are renewing.

 WooCommerce Subscriptions allows you to synchronize the renewal date of your subscription products.
 You can get more info about it in this article.

-Our extension calculates the delivery details for the next order of a subscription just after the renewal process has been completed.
-No matter which is the renewal date, it makes the calculations based on the settings and the customer preferences at that moment.
+Our extension calculates the delivery details for the next subscription order after the renewal process has been completed.
+Regardless of the renewal date, it makes the calculations based on the settings and the customer preferences at that moment.

-If the customer visits the subscription details page under the “My Account > Subscriptions” section, he will see the delivery details for the next order of this subscription at the end of the page.
+When customers visit the subscription details page under the “My Account > Subscriptions” section, they will see the delivery details for the next order at the end of the page.
 These values are generated automatically by the extension each time the subscription is renewed.

-In addition, a new action called “Change Delivery” will be available.
-This action will redirect the customer to a new page in order to edit the subscription delivery details.
+Additionally, a new action called “Change Delivery” will be available.
+This action will redirect customers to a new page to edit the subscription delivery details.

-On this page, the customer can edit the delivery details for the upcoming order and define his delivery preferences.
+On this page, customers can edit the delivery details for the upcoming order and define their delivery preferences.